 ii Double taxation treaties

-Lebanon has entered into double taxation treaties with the following countries: Algeria, Armenia, Bahrain, Belarus, Bulgaria, Cuba, Cyprus, the Czech Republic, Egypt, France, Gabon, Iran, Italy, Jordan, Kuwait, Malaysia, Malta, Morocco, the Sultanate of Oman, Pakistan, Poland, Qatar, Romania, Russia, Senegal, Sudan, Syria, Tunisia, Turkey, Ukraine, the UAE and Yemen.
+Lebanon has entered into double taxation treaties with the following countries: Algeria, Armenia, Bahrain, Belarus, Bulgaria, Cuba, Cyprus, the Czech Republic, Egypt, France, Gabon, Iran, Italy, Jordan, Kuwait, Malaysia, Malta, Morocco, Oman, Pakistan, Poland, Qatar, Romania, Russia, Senegal, Sudan, Syria, Tunisia, Turkey, Ukraine, the United Arab Emirates and Yemen.

 These treaties are aimed mainly at preventing double taxation.
 Nationals of the above-mentioned countries benefit from tax exemptions insofar as such exemptions are expressly provided in the treaty between their country of origin and Lebanon.